data-preservation-programs/singularity/docs/en/installation/deploy-to-production.md

 docker-compose up
 ```
 Executing the above commands will set up a PostgreSQL database and launch the necessary Singularity services, including the API and a dataset worker.

+## Filecoin RPC Endpoint

+For the deal-pusher and deal-tracker, we recommend running your own [Forest](https://github.com/ChainSafe/forest) node as the Filecoin RPC endpoint rather than relying on shared public gateways, which are prone to rate limits and reliability gaps under production load.